Adrien-25/Adrien-25/README.md

 - 🏋️‍♂️ Staying active and enjoying sports
 - 💹 Exploring the world of trading
-- 🎸 Playing the guitar
-- ⌨️ Configuring and improving my Neovim setup
-- 💻 Contributing to open source projects whenever possible
+- 🎾 Intensive tennis practice
+- 🎧 Listening music
-- 🧠 Always eager to learn something new
+- 🧠 Always enthusiastic about learning something new

 ### 📫 Contact Information